 One way to manage this issue is by creating bookmark folders, and saving sites to the correct location.
 This provides a nice level of organization that can make your bookmarking a lot more efficient.
 Our tutorial below will show you how to create a bookmark folder in the Safari browser on your iPhone.

-How to Create New Bookmark Folders in iOS 11
+How to Create New Bookmark Folders in iOS 11 (Guide with Pictures)

 The steps in this article were performed on an iPhone 7 Plus in iOS 11.3.
 Completing these steps will create a new bookmark folder in the Safari browser on your iPhone, where you can then save bookmarks.
 If you use bookmarks a lot then creating bookmarks in this manner can make it a lot easier to keep them organized.